 The school will, in most circumstances, endeavour to discuss all concerns with parents about their children.
 However, there may be exceptional circumstances when the school will discuss concerns with Social Care and/or the Police without parental knowledge (in accordance with Child Protection procedures, which focus solely on the best interests of the child).
 The school will, of course, always aim to maintain a positive relationship with all parents.
 The school’s child protection policy is available publicly.

 Willingdon Community School Safeguarding Team: firstname.lastname@example.org

-There will be a member of the Safeguarding Team monitoring this email address continually, whilst the school is partially closed.
+There will be a member of the Safeguarding Team monitoring this email each day of the year.